 Ultimately, you’ll have better odds of selecting the right tenants for your property, which reduces turnover.

 Do you have a rental property that’s located far from you?
 The more miles there are between your property and you, the more time you’ll need to set aside to oversee the operations.

-The catch is that if you decide to dedicate significant time supervising remote property, you’re taking time away from other core areas of your life.
+The catch is that if you decide to dedicate significant time supervising far away property, you’re taking time away from other core areas of your life.

 A property manager can step in and handle the supervisory work for you more effectively, especially if they operate where your property is situated.

 That frees you up to sink more time into the duties that can move the needle for your business or critical life goals.